jdlph/Path4GMNS/README.md

 1. finding (static) shortest path between two nodes;
 2. constructing shortest paths for all individual agents;
+3. performing path-based User-Equilibrium (UE) traffic assignment;
+4. evaluating multimodal accessibility.

-3. performing various multimodal traffic assignments including
+Path4GMNS also serves as an API to the C++-based [DTALite](https://github.com/jdlph/DTALite) to conduct various multimodal traffic assignments including,
-   * Link-based User-Equilibrium (UE),
+   * Link-based UE,
    * Path-based UE,
    * UE + Dynamic Traffic Assignment (DTA),
-   * Origin-Destination Matrix Estimation (ODME);
+   * Origin-Destination Matrix Estimation (ODME).
-4. evaluating multimodal accessibility.

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.7.1/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.7.2/), and can be installed using
 ```
 $ pip install path4gmns
 ```
-If you need a specific version of Path4GMNS, say, 0.7.1,
+If you need a specific version of Path4GMNS, say, 0.7.2,
 ```
-$ pip install path4gmns==0.7.1
+$ pip install path4gmns==0.7.2
 ```

-v0.7.1 comes with potential issue fixes.
+v0.7.2 comes with bug fixes, new functionalities, and new interfaces.
 All previous releases shall be deprecated for any purposes.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding use cases in the following section.